 - know the warning signs of a heart attack, and have an action plan

-- know your personal risk factors and take immediate steps to control them starting today – especially important if you have ever been diagnosed with pregnancy complications, which we now know are strongly linked to heart disease
+- know your personal risk factors and take immediate steps to address them starting today – especially important if you have ever been diagnosed with pregnancy complications, which we now know are strongly linked to heart disease

 - tell other women you care about what you have learned about heart health